COVID-19 risks

 Caution regarding the situation in the Philippines (vigilance against demonstrations and rallies and partial road closures in Davao City)

-1. The Davao City Traffic Management Office has announced the closure of some roads in Davao City as follows, in order to celebrate the 80th birthday of former President Rodrigo Duterte:
+1. The Davao City Traffic Management Office has announced the closure of some roads in Davao City due to the election rally of the local political party HLT as follows:

-3. Additionally, please do not approach places where demonstrations or rallies may take place (such as around government offices, the presidential palace, courts, police stations, major squares, etc.), obtain the latest information in advance through media reports, etc., and take action to avoid being caught up in unforeseen circumstances.
+2. Do not go near places where demonstrations or rallies may take place (around government offices, the presidential palace, courts, police stations, major squares, etc.), obtain the latest information in advance through media reports, etc., and take action to avoid being caught up in unforeseen circumstances.

-4. If you encounter a situation where you feel unsafe, such as a demonstration or a clash, please leave the scene immediately.
-If you are caught up in a demonstration and get injured, please contact the relevant authorities, such as the Japanese Embassy or Consulate General, or the local police or security authorities, and take appropriate action.
+3. If you encounter a situation where you feel unsafe, such as a demonstration or a clash, leave the scene immediately.
+In the unlikely event that you are caught up in a demonstration and are injured, contact the relevant authorities, such as the Japanese Embassy or Consulate General, or the local police or security authorities, and take appropriate action.

 In order to protect your family, friends, and colleagues in the event of a disaster or unrest, please tell your acquaintances, business travelers, and tourists to file a Residence Notification (for stays of three months or more) or register for a Tabi-Regi (for stays of less than three months) so that information on safety measures can reach as many people as possible.